somewhatabstract/ancesdir/CONTRIBUTING.md

 #### Automated

-To ensure code quality, we use prettier, flow, eslint, and jest.
-These are all executed on commit, so don't worry if you forget to run them before you commit.
-They are also executed when you submit a pull request to ensure the contribution meets our code quality standard.
+To ensure code quality, we use prettier, static typing, eslint, and jest.
+These are all executed when you submit a pull request to ensure the contribution meets our code quality standard.

 To execute these operations outside of a pull request or commit operation, you can use `yarn`.

-- `yarn flow`
+- `yarn typecheck`
-- `yarn lint`
+- `yarn lint` or `yarn lint --fix` to autofix what can be
 - `yarn test`

 💭**REMEMBER** If you would like to contribute code changes to the project, first make sure there's a corresponding issue for the change you wish to make.

 ## 📦 Build And Publish

 Anyone can create a local build of the distributed code by running `yarn build`.
-After the build is executed, a stats page will open in your browser of choice showing the distributed package breakdown.
-This can be helpful in identifying code bloat issues, as can the rollup output in the command line.

 Running the build will execute tests first.

 ### Publishing

-Publishing an updated package is reserved for those with appropriate credentials.
-Coordinate with the repository owners to get your changes into a published release.
-The steps for publishing are:

-1. Ensure all PRs are reviewed and merged to `main`
-1. Wait for all testing to pass (if it does not, we have a problem)
-1. Locally:
-    1. `git checkout main && git pull`
-    1. Edit the `package.json` to update the package version
-    1. Commit the changes to `package.json` and push them
-    1. `git tag vX.Y.Z` where X is the major version from the `package.json`, Y is the minor version, and Z is the patch version
-    1. `git push --tags`
-    1. `yarn install`
-    1. `yarn build` (if tests fail, stop!)
-    1. `npm publish`
-1. Create a release on github with some notes on what the release contains and a link to the NPM package
+We use an automated release process.
+When a pull-request is accepted to `main`, a new release pull-request is created.
+This pull-request will contain the changes from the pull-request merged to `main` and will bump the version number of the package.
+Once the release pull-request is merged, the package will be published to NPM.